openmrv/MRV/Formatted/Modules_1/Training_Data_QGIS_m1.2.1.md

 ### 1.1 QGIS

 Quantum GIS (QGIS) is an open source GIS software that runs on Windows, Linux, and Mac OS X. Users should consult the [QGIS webpage](https://qgis.org/en/site/forusers/alldownloads.html) for background information and installation instructions.
 Since there are many different ways to install QGIS, depending on your operating system, installation instructions will not be detailed here.
-If users are not able to install QGIS we recommend switching to this same tutorial on OpenMRV for training data collection using Google Earth Engine located under the process "Training Data Collection" and tool "GEE", (Tenneson, 2021).
+If users are not able to install QGIS we recommend switching to this same tutorial on OpenMRV for training data collection using Google Earth Engine located under the process "Training Data Collection" and tool "GEE".

 This tutorial is based on the longterm release [Version 3.10.10](https://docs.qgis.org/3.10/en/docs/user_manual/).
 For the core features of this tutorial, users will only need QGIS installed and an internet connection.
 For use of all the plugins described in this tutorial, users will need accounts with [Google Earth Engine](https://signup.earthengine.google.com/#!/) and [Planet](https://www.planet.com/login/?mode=signup)